2019–20 Texas A&M Aggies women's basketball team

-The 2019–20 Texas A&M Aggies women's basketball team represents Texas A&M University in the 2019–20 NCAA Division I women's basketball season.
-The team's head coach is Gary Blair, who enters his seventeenth season at Texas A&M. The team plays their home games at the Reed Arena in College Station, Texas and in its eighth season as a member of the Southeastern Conference.
+The 2019–20 Texas A&M Aggies women's basketball team represented Texas A&M University in the 2019–20 NCAA Division I women's basketball season.
+The team's head coach was Gary Blair, who entered his seventeenth season at Texas A&M. The team played their home games at the Reed Arena in College Station, Texas and in its eighth season as a member of the Southeastern Conference.

 Previous season

 The Aggies finished the 2018–19 season with a record of 26-8 (12-4 SEC).
 They lost the SEC women's tournament to Arkansas.
 They received an at-large bid to the NCAA women's tournament and defeated Wright State and Marquette in the first and second rounds, before losing to Notre Dame in the Sweet Sixteen for the second-straight year.

 Roster

 Rankings

 ^Coaches' Poll did not release a second poll at the same time as the AP.